Stazer/autonomouscabs/website/website.md

 that time management, management in general and communication are the very most important things for a project.

 ### Future work
 As stated in the summary if we would continue to work on this project the next step would be the proper integration of all subsystems.
 Furthermore the cost calculation in the cab provision algorithm should be reworked.
-At the current state it only takes into account how much a new requests influences the already existing requests this cab has.
-This should be expanded so that also the waiting time of the new passenger is taken into account and weighs more heavily the further away the current node is from src.
+The calculation should be expanded so that the waiting time of the new passenger is taken into account as well and weighs more heavily the further away `current` is from `src`.